Why is cleaning single cup coffee makers so important?

 Coffee remains, water deposits, and other muck pile up in a single serve coffee maker which has frequent use.
 This accumulation can leave your coffee funky tasting.
 Cleaning will take away all grime and buildup that can affect the unit’s performance.

-Doing a cleanup once a week will keep your coffee maker in better condition for many years.
+Cleaning single cup coffee makers from your kitchen once a week will keep your machines in better condition for many years.
 Make sure that you make this a regular habit.
 So if you want to have that nifty machine around for a longer period of time, make sure that you give it plenty of TLC.

 Now go ahead, do some research on the best single serve coffee makers and, hopefully, you will stumble upon a great model that you can absolutely call your own.